Tyler799/Morrowind-2020/Morrowind_2019.md

 11) Annoyed with how quickly vanilla torches go out?
 While you're at it, want them to put out more light?
 What about lanterns and candles?
 Try out [True Skyrimized Torches](http://www.nexusmods.com/morrowind/mods/43192/?).

 12) Do you feel like you don't get enough benefits from being in a guild?
 Do you want more perks from joining the Temple or the Cult?
 Want to boss around your underlings after you become the Head of a House?
 You might like [Antares' Big Mod](http://mw.modhistory.com/download-26-15472).

+## Notable guides

+This is of course not the only Morrowind modding guide.
+Other notable guides include the following (note that this by any means isn't a complete list):

+ - [modding-openmw.com](https://modding-openmw.com/) - *A guide to modding and modernizing Morrowind with OpenMW!*